Onboardbase/secure-share/README.md

 ```
 Notes:
 - For Windows users, please use `Git Bash` or any other CLI with the Bourne Shell.
 - For users with Rust on their machines, ensure that `$HOME/.cargo/bin` directory is in your `$PATH` if you installed Rust with `rustup`.
-If not, please find the correspondng directory and add it to your `$PATH`.
+If not, please find the corresponding directory and add it to your `$PATH`.
 and then,
 ```shell
 scs --help